 Student engagement with the prize remains consistently strong, and the winning pieces are frequently featured in local and regional news, including this article in The Guardian.

 Our MSc in Sustainability is a pioneering course that integrates digital technologies, immersive residential trips, and six-week practical placements to create a unique blended learning experience.
 The course is run in partnership with the Eden Project, based in Cornwall, where students spend three weeks engaging with local sustainability challenges.
-Visit the Eden Project web page for student testimonials and further information.

 The course was first designed in 2013-14 with the intention that students would 'learn about' sustainability, 'experience' sustainability, and 'practice' sustainability.

 Conservation Coasters was a competition run by the GSI and the Biology department (now the School of Life Sciences) which was designed to raise awareness of the impacts of plastic pollution on nature.